ketut-garjita/aidevtool-homeworks/hw3.md

 ---
+## Question 2: Register agents and test the task flow

+Ask your coding agent to read SPEC.md (in the starter repo root) and try its first acceptance scenario with your local Agent Relay:

+Register two agents and have them exchange a task and its result.

+Check the result in the dashboard.
+Then ask your coding agent to turn this flow into an API integration test against the real API and DB.
+Run the test and confirm it passes.

-### 2. Which task status does the sender see after the recipient submits its result?
+Which task status does the sender see after the recipient submits its result?
 (1 point)
 - queued
 - processing
 - completed
 - delivered

 Solution: